wdporter/i-am-that-ebook/src/83-the-true-guru/readme.md

 simple, in itself an ecstasy.</p>

 <p><b>Q:</b> So, there is no need to worship, to pray, to practice <span
-data-tippy-content="One of the six systems of the Hindu philosophy (from
+href="One of the six systems of the Hindu philosophy (from
 <em>yoj</em>, to yoke or join). <em>Yoga</em> teaches the means by which the
 individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">yoga</a>?</p>